eduguy/CPSC-210-Personal-Project/README.md

 # CPSC 210 Personal Project: Climb Tracker for the Climbing Gym

+## Still to do

+- Fix the horrible GUI appearence
+- Possibly try integrating a database and have basic user profiles
 ## Project Proposal

 The goal of this application is to provide an interface for a user to track climbs